TheCelestialMarauder/EventHorizon/GDD/story.md

 - **Abilities**:

-  - Cannon Barrage: Fires a series of powerful cannon shots in a wide arc.
+  - **Cannon Barrage**: Fires a series of powerful cannon shots in a wide arc.

-  - Missile Swarm: Launches a barrage of guided missiles that track Alex's movements.
+  - **Missile Swarm**: Launches a barrage of guided missiles that track Alex's movements.

-  - Energy Shield: Activates a temporary shield that absorbs damage.
+  - **Energy Shield**: Activates a temporary shield that absorbs damage.

-  - Shockwave Blast: Releases a shockwave that pushes Alex back and causes damage.
+  - **Shockwave Blast**: Releases a shockwave that pushes Alex back and causes damage.

 - **Strategy**: